psychospace/psychospace.info/Yofora/Groups/Nortian Conspiracy/Nortian Conspiracy.md

 Near the end of the year, the Conspiracy learned of the [[dragonic curse]]'s continued existence through [[Judia Naz]].
 Illarion apparently realized that this was the proof of occultation and the "grim destiny", and used this as an excuse to seize control over the [[Kingdom of Sacred]], a goal which would help them "cleanse" it of all curses.

-This would be revealed when [[Linnaeus Dino|Linnaeus]] was most vulnerable and the populace could receive such a message, during the Summit of Sacred.
+This would be revealed when [[Lazuli Dino|Linnaeus]] was most vulnerable and the populace could receive such a message, during the Summit of Sacred.
 Illarion had predicted from an interpretation of the [[Apocrypha of Winds]] that Serena would be present at the onset of the war, and thus when she evacuated Yofora in fear of her life, without believing that her mother was taken over, all was seeming to align.

 On the Third of Augenschien, the [[Red Spark|Siege of Drastic]] took place.
 Due to the secrecy with which the Nortian Empire already operated, Sacred had no preparations or anticipation for the attack, and was caught well off-guard by their once-ally. [[Ildy]] was slain, Linnaeus's curse was set in motion and revealed, and the prince himself was kidnapped, taken to the [[Nail of Nortia]] where he would be kept protected in the Masterwork Laboratory.